Professor, scientist and inventor

 Leidschendam (Netherlands) – at the time the prestigious research department

-of the Dutch state-owned telecom monopolist PTT – and later also as a
+of the Dutch state-owned telecom monopolist PTT – and later as a

-Oberman began working for the Dutch state-owned telecom provider PTT
+Oberman began working for the Dutch state-owned telecom monopolist PTT

 in 1935, where he became responsible for the development of the telegraphy

-In 1946 he made the move to the PTT's
+In 1946 he made the move to the prestigious

-In his capacity as senior developer at the Neher Lab in Leidschendam
+In his capacity as senior developer at the Lab, he developed the first

 Colex evolved into